yaogara/yaogara-ark/content/plants/petiveria-alliacea.md

 ---
-title: "Petiveria alliacea (Anamu)"
+title: Petiveria alliacea (Anamu)
-aliases: ["Anamu", "Anamú", "Guinea hen weed", "Guiné"]
+aliases:
+  - Anamu
+  - Anamú
+  - Guinea hen weed
+  - Guiné
+summary: >-
-summary: "A sulfur-rich aromatic herb of the tropical Americas, central to Amazonian 'limpieza' purification rites and valued for antimicrobial and anti-inflammatory uses; subject of growing phytochemical and pharmacological study."
+  A sulfur-rich aromatic herb of the tropical Americas, central to Amazonian 'limpieza' purification rites and valued for antimicrobial and anti-inflammatory uses; subject of growing phytochemical and pharmacological study.
-tags: ["Petiveria alliacea", "Anamu", "Amazonia", "ethnobotany", "phytochemistry", "medicinal plants", "limpieza"]
+tags:
+  - Petiveria alliacea
+  - Anamu
+  - Amazonia
+  - ethnobotany
+  - phytochemistry
+  - medicinal plants
+  - limpieza
-date: 2025-10-27
+date: '2025-10-27'
-license: "CC BY-SA 4.0 – Yaogará Research Archive"
+license: CC BY-SA 4.0 – Yaogará Research Archive
+lastmod: '2025-10-27'
 ---

 *This article is part of the Yaogará Ark, a living archive of Amazonian teacher plants and allied ethnofloras.*